 Summary name: "Affluent Elders' Haven"

 The neighborhood in question is characterized by a predominantly elderly population, with a higher concentration of White residents.
 Both male and female elderly residents aged 65 and over are significantly more numerous compared to the national average.
-This trend is particularly pronounced for males aged 80 to 84 years and females aged 75 to 79 years.
 The neighborhood also has a notably higher proportion of seniors who speak other Indo-European, Asian and Pacific Island, and other languages.

 The local population's work habits and commuting patterns are also distinctive.
 A higher than average number of residents work from home, while travel to work by public transportation is considerably lower than the national average.
 The proportion of people walking to work is also below average.
 The neighborhood has a higher number of females living alone and same-sex spouse households.
 The prevalence of married couple families is above average as well.